Romanisation of Bengali: History

 Portuguese missionaries stationed in Bengal in the 16th century were the first people to employ the Latin alphabet in writing Bengali books.
 The most famous are the Crepar Xaxtrer Orth, Bhed and the Vocabolario em idioma Bengalla, e Portuguez dividido em duas partes, both written by Manuel da Assumpção.
 However, the Portuguese-based romanisation did not take root.
 In the late 18th century, Augustin Aussant used a romanisation scheme based on the French alphabet.
 At the same time, Nathaniel Brassey Halhed used a romanisation scheme based on English for his Bengali grammar book.
 After Halhed, the renowned English philologist and oriental scholar Sir William Jones devised a romanisation scheme for Bengali and other Indian languages in general; he published it in the Asiatick Researches journal in 1801.
 His scheme came to be known as the "Jonesian system" of romanisation and served as a model for the next century and a half.
 Professor Lightner of Lahore Government College opposed it.
 The earliest instance of a long Bengali text printed in the Roman script was a collection of Aesop's Fables titled Oriental Fabulist, published in 1803 in six Indian languages.
 In 1881 an edition of Bankim Chandra Chatterjee's Durgeshnandini was published in Roman script.

 At the beginning of the 20th century, Drew, an assistant professor at Eton College recommended that Indian languages be written in Roman script and for this purpose the magazine called Roman Urdu was launched.

-During 1930s Suniti Kumar Chatterji suggested that Bengali be written in Roman script to eliminate spelling inconsistencies and to appeal to a pan-Indian audience.
-Abul Fazal Muhammad Akhtaru-d-Din, in an article titled "Bangla Bornomalar Poribortton" (বাংলা বর্ণমালার পরিবর্ত্তন, Changes in the Bengali Alphabet) published in Daily Azad on April 18, 1949, said, Rabindranath Tagore once advocated the Roman alphabet for Bengali, but later he changed his opinion.
+During the 1930s, Suniti Kumar Chatterji suggested that Bengali be written in the Roman script to eliminate spelling inconsistencies and to appeal to a pan-Indian audience.
+Abul Fazal Muhammad Akhtaru-d-Din, in an article titled "Bangla Bornomalar Poribortton" (বাংলা বর্ণমালার পরিবর্ত্তন; 'Changes in the Bengali Alphabet') published in Daily Azad on 18 April 1949, wrote that Rabindranath Tagore once advocated the Roman alphabet for Bengali, but later he changed his opinion.